 You’ve poured your blood, sweat, and tears into the creation of your app.
 You’re super excited to release it to the world.
 So excited, in fact, you probably haven’t even thought about what your app’s icon will look like.
 After all, it’s just an icon, right?

-Though it may not seem like it, your app’s icon is critical to its success.
+Though it may not seem like it, your Android app’s icon is critical to its success.
 Our studies show that icon optimization can boost CVR by a whopping 18%.
 Not bad!

 Google Play Icon Design Specifications

 Here’s the thing: you can’t just create any ol’ icon and upload it to the Google Play Store.
 Google has specific requirements that all icons must meet before they’re approved to go live.
 Here are the Google Play icon guidelines you need to adhere to:

 In addition to these Android app icon guidelines, Google suggests the following tips:

 Tips for Creating Your Google Play Store Icon